Jake Mulraney

-Jake David Mulraney (born 5 April 1996) is an Irish professional footballer who plays as a midfielder for League of Ireland Premier Division club St Patrick's Athletic.
+Jake David Mulraney (born 5 April 1996) is an Irish professional footballer who plays as a midfielder for League of Ireland Premier Division club Shamrock Rovers.

-Born in Dublin, Mulraney has previously played for Ilkeston, Queens Park Rangers, Inverness Caledonian Thistle, Heart of Midlothian, Atlanta United and Orlando City, with loan spells at Dagenham & Redbridge and Stevenage.
+Born in Dublin, Mulraney has previously played for Ilkeston, Queens Park Rangers, Inverness Caledonian Thistle, Heart of Midlothian, Atlanta United, Orlando City and St Patrick's Athletic, while he also had loan spells at Dagenham & Redbridge and Stevenage during his career.

 Club career

 Queens Park Rangers

 On 10 December 2014 Mulraney, who had been playing for Ilkeston following his release by Nottingham Forest, signed an 18-month professional contract with Premier League side Queens Park Rangers.

-Dagenham & Redbridge (loan)
+Dagenham & Redbridge loan

 On 7 October 2015, Mulraney joined Dagenham & Redbridge on a one-month loan deal.
 He made his debut the same day in a 2–1 victory away to Stevenage in the Football League Trophy coming on as a substitute in the 54th minute.

+Stevenage loan

+On 5 March 2016, he joined EFL League Two club Stevenage on a one-month loan deal.
+He scored 1 goal in 6 appearances during his loan spell.

 Inverness Caledonian Thistle

 On 17 June 2016, Mulraney joined Inverness Caledonian Thistle on a two-year deal.